AdaCore/spark2014/docs/ug/gnatprove_by_example/basic.rst

 The counterexample displayed tells us that ``Increment`` could be called on value ``Integer'Last`` for parameter ``X``, which would cause the increment to raise a run-time error.
-One way to eliminate this vulnerability is to add a precondition to ``Increment`` specifying that ``X`` should be less than ``Integer'Last`` when calling the procedure:
+As suggested by the possible explanation in the message issued by |GNATprove|, one way to eliminate this vulnerability is to add a precondition to ``Increment`` specifying that ``X`` should be less than ``Integer'Last`` when calling the procedure: